danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

-In recent versions of Cabal, there is a new [`mixins:`](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-mixins) field that allows us to rename modules from packages present in the [`build-depends:`](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-build-depends) field (it also allows us to rename module signatures, but let's leave that for the next lesson.)
+In recent versions of Cabal, there is a new [`mixins:`](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-mixins) field that allows us to make modified local "copies" of libraries mentioned in the [`build-depends:`](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-build-depends) field.

+These "copies" differ from the originals in that their modules might have been renamed (module signatures might be renamed as well, but let's leave that for the next lesson).

-We can make one or more renamed copies of the same module.
-In the example, we make two copies of module `Foo` defined in the "foo" convenience library:
+In the example, we make two copies of the internal library `foo`: one in which module `Foo` has been renamed to `Bar` and another in which `Foo` has been renamed to `Baz`:

 ```
    mixins: